edolauria/edolauria.github.io/_pages/publications.md

 layout: page
 permalink: /publications/
 title: Publications
-description: The full list of publications an be found on iNSPIRE and ArXiv.
-Authors appear in alphabetical order.
+description:
 nav: true
 nav_order: 2
 ---
+This page contains all my publicatons.
+Authors appear in alphabetical order.
+The full list of publications can also be found on [iNSPIRE](https://inspirehep.net/authors/1640931) and on [ArXiv](https://arxiv.org/search/?searchtype=author&query=Lauria%2C+E).

 <!-- _pages/publications.md -->